-- High-Capacity Balance to weigh total sample and separated fractions.
+- High-Capacity Balance to weigh the total sample and separated fractions.

 - Clean-N-Weigh Accessory is helpful for processing fraction weights.
 The chute-end handling pan used for collection can be positioned directly onto an electronic balance for immediate collection of fraction weights.
 If the balance is connected to a computer, data can go directly to a spreadsheet for calculation and reporting.